The 10 Whitest Cities In Washington For 2022

 Summary: White Populations Across Washington

-Measuring the locations with the highest percentage of white people, this list provides accurate information on the whitest places in Washington according to the most recent data.
+We measured the locations with the highest percentage of white people in Washington.
+According to the most recent data, this list provides accurate information on the whitest places in Washington.

 If you're curious enough, here are the least White places in Washington: